backstage/backstage/plugins/scaffolder-backend-module-sentry/README.md

 # scaffolder-backend-module-sentry

-Welcome to the Setnry Module for Scaffolder.
+Welcome to the Sentry Module for Scaffolder.

-Here you can find all Sentry related features to imrpove your scaffolder:
+Here you can find all Sentry related features to improve your scaffolder:

 ## Getting started

-You need to configure the action in your ackend:
+You need to configure the action in your backend:

 ## From your Backstage root directory